Bruno Zwintscher

 Bruno Zwintscher (15 May 1838 – 4 March 1905) was a German piano educator.

 Life

-Born in Ziegenhain near Nossen, Zwintscher attended the Dresdener Kreuzschule before he became a student of Louis Plaidy at the University of Music and Theatre Leipzig in 1856.
+Born in Ziegenhain (now part of Nossen) in the Kingdom of Saxony, Zwintscher attended the Dresdener Kreuzschule before he became a student of Louis Plaidy at the University of Music and Theatre Leipzig in 1856.
 From 1875 to 1896, Zwintscher himself worked as a piano teacher at this conservatory.
 His students there included Anna Diller Starbuck.
-Afterwards he worked as a private teacher in Dresden.
+Afterwards, he worked as a private teacher in Dresden.
 His Klavier-Technik is an extension of Plaidy's work.
 He also published Musikalische Verzierungen.

 Otto, born from Zwintscher's marriage to Frieda, had three sons: the philologist Arthur (1867–1937), the painter Oskar (1870–1916) and the pianist Rudolf (1871–1946).

 Zwintscher died in Oberlößnitz near Radebeul at the age of 64.